Badly injured Cockapoo needed extensive veterinary treatment after suffering severe injuries

 The full extent of his injuries became apparent at the hospital.
 He had several fractures to his pelvis, a colon perforation which resulted in a septic abdomen, and kidney damage, with internal bleeding adding to his problems.

 Freddie underwent two major operations – the first to urgently address the septic abdomen and following several days of recovery he was under the knife again to mend his pelvic injuries.

 Eventually after 10 days of intensive care – with Matthew visiting almost every day – Freddie was able to walk again unaided and was allowed home.

-Laura Playforth, Vets Now’s head of veterinary standards, said extendable leads are often viewed as a good way to give dogs a little freedom while keeping them safe and under control.
+Laura Playforth, Vets Now’s professional standards director, said extendable leads are often viewed as a good way to give dogs a little freedom while keeping them safe and under control.

 But she warned: “In reality, these leads can be dangerous if not used in the right circumstances and, as Freddie’s case so horrifically demonstrates, they can lead to serious injuries in dogs.
 They are so long – often up to 30ft – it’s often impossible for owners who use them to guarantee their dog’s safety.

 “They are particularly risky when walking your dog by the road – if the lead is extended more than arm’s length from your body it’s highly likely they could get onto the road before you could stop them.
 They are increasingly popular and it worries me to see so many dogs at real risk of life-threatening injury.”